dotnet/standard/docs/faq.md

 believe the new APIs should be made available everywhere, we'll create a new .NET Standard version.

+## What's the difference between targeting, implementing and supporting?

+* A library **targets** a specific framework. .NET Standard is a synthetic framework, which represents a standardized set of APIs across all .NET platforms.
+A library can also target a specific .NET platform, in which case it gets access to platform-specific APIs.
+For example, when targeting Xamarin.iOS you also get access to iOS APIs.
+* A .NET platform **implements** a specific .NET Standard version.
+* A .NET platform **supports** all .NET Standard versions that are equal to or lower than the version it implements.
+For instance, if a .NET platform implements .NET Standard 1.5, it supports 1.0 - 1.5.
+If it implements .NET Standard 2.0, it supports 1.0 - 2.0.

 ## Is .NET Standard specific to C#?

 There is nothing language specific about .NET Standard.
 From a language view